MRI vs CT scan: commonalities & differences

 |Insured patient (25% copay)||$400 – $1,500||$250 – $1,000|

 MRIs scans cost around $1,600 to $6000 on regular health plans while CT scans cost between $1,000 – $4,000 for a high deductible patient that hasn’t met his yearly limit

 - The difference is due to the cost of the machine and also the duration of the exam.
 MRI takes at least 30 minutes, while a CT scan can be done in as little as 5-15 minutes

 - If you choose the cash route, you can get MRI for as little as $250 while you can get a CT scan for about $220 (find a price near you)

 Common uses for CT vs MRI scan

 - Abdominal pain – CT is the preferred test.
 It is more readily available on an emergency basis and is very accurate.
 Ultrasound is used for children and pregnant women.

-- Trauma – CT is present in most emergency departments and is the best at showing bone fractures, blood collection and organ injury.
+- Trauma – CT is present in most emergency departments and imaging centers and it is the best at showing bone fractures, blood collection and organ injury.

 - Joints – MRI is best at showing tendons and ligaments.